 BRINGING NATURE INDOORS

 Natural decorations look stylish and feel traditional.
 Try filling small vases with springs of holly, berries and ivy to add a little festive cheer.
-I’m a fan of eucalyptus leaves because they’re inexpensive and dry well.
+I’m a fan of eucalyptus leaves because they’re inexpensive and dry beautifully.
 I also like poinsettia plants for bringing a bit of festive colour into the home.
 It’s worth having a browse in your garden or local florist for a few ideas.
 I’m always surprised at how pretty a few leaves or a sprayed fir cone can look!

 Christmas isn’t Christmas without a few festive tunes.
-I love anything that sounds like it’s from an old movie and I usually have The Rat Pack Christmas Album on repeat.
-So grab a good book, switch on your fairy lights and relax with some warming melodies.
+I love anything that sounds like it’s from an old movie and I usually have the Rat Pack Christmas album on repeat.
+So, grab a good book, switch on your fairy lights and relax with some warming melodies.